MarsDex-2045/MarsDex-Server/README.md

 ## Contributing
 You've noticed something a fault in code or have a feature request?
 Take first a look at the issues so that you don't make a duplicate issue.

-If there isn't a issue for it, send a message to Bo Robbrecht and we'll suggest it to the team or alert them of the bug.
+If there isn't an issue for it, send a message to Bo Robbrecht, and we'll suggest it to the team or alert them of the bug.
 <br>
 <br>
 ![joke](https://forthebadge.com/images/badges/not-a-bug-a-feature.svg)